ShanmugaPriyanG-maker/exp_4_characteristics_of_directional_coupler/README.md

 ---

 ## Conclusion
-The performance characteristics of a directional coupler were successfully measured using a microwave test bench.
+The directional coupler was studied successfully, and its working principle was verified.
+The coupling, isolation, directivity, and transmission characteristics were observed.
+Thus, the directional coupler was found to be useful for sampling and measuring microwave power in transmission systems.